-5 Dyslexia Fonts to Improve Reading
+5 Dyslexic Fonts to Improve Reading

+Dyslexic Fonts can improve reading and writing.
 Many people do not know that Fonts can affect them while they are reading.
 When your eyes are tired it is often because you are reading with a font that has easy to confuse letters.
 Dyslexia Fonts are great for both Dyslexics and Regular Readers.

 With All of these Dyslexia Fonts, if you read and get used to using it, each letter is different to the reader.
 The letters may still be turned upside down as you read them but you will know each letter from the other.

-Dyslexia Font # 1: Free Dyslexia Capital Font.
+Dyslexic Font # 1: Free Dyslexia Capital Font.

-This Capital Font has both lower case and upper case letters in uppercase form.
+This Capital Dyslexic Font has both lower case and upper case letters in uppercase form.
 Upper Case letters are easier to tell apart from one another.
 This Font differentiates Upper Case letters from lower case letters by size allowing for proper punctuation.
 It makes reading easier with few letter forms to learn.

-Using Free Dyslexia Capital is a no brainer for anyone struggling to read.
+Using Dyslexia Capital is a no brainer for anyone struggling to read.
 It is free and available for download.
 It incorporates the ability to use proper punctuation and still is effective in the classroom.

 Many Dyslexic Readers and Dyslexia Writers will benefit from writing in and reading in all Capitals.
 There should be no shame in using Capitals while reading and writing.